authharoon/authharoon/README.md

 ### Who I Am

-I build Python-based web scrapers that turn unstructured web data into clean, structured datasets for businesses.
-My work focuses on data extraction from platforms such as Airbnb and Google Maps, using Selenium and Parsel to handle dynamic content, and Openpyxl to deliver results in ready-to-use Excel formats.
+I build Python-based scrapers and automation tools that extract data from any website and turn it into clean, structured datasets.
+My work covers handling dynamic content with Selenium and Parsel, and delivering results in ready-to-use Excel formats with Openpyxl.

-One of my recent projects, **Airbnb Scraper**, extracts detailed listing data — pricing, location, ratings, and availability — directly into structured spreadsheets.
-I also work on Google Maps data collection for lead generation, gathering business details such as contact information, ratings, and location data for market research and outreach.
+The projects below are sample builds showing this workflow in action.

-I'm open to freelance and collaborative work involving web scraping, automation, and lead generation data collection.
+I'm open to freelance and collaborative work involving web scraping, automation, and data extraction.

 ---